Quixomatic/dungeon-dash-server/readme.md

    - Next gauntlet features fewer, but more powerful players
    - Continue until only one player remains

-### Key Features

-- **Equal Starting Point**: All players begin with the same capabilities
-- **In-Session Progression**: Power increases only within a single run
-- **Periodic Player Battles**: Gauntlet phases that test player progression against others
-- **Global Events**: Special events that affect all players simultaneously
-- **Real-time Leaderboard**: Track how you compare to other players
-- **Roguelike Elements**: Procedurally generated dungeons and random item drops

 ## 🛠️ Technical Stack

 ### Server-Side